edgi-govdata-archiving/archivers-zip-starter/README.md

 # Zip-Starter
 ### A Starter-Server for harvesting

 zip-starter is a single-route app that only accepts JSON POST requests.
-It's job is to create a "Starter" zip archive for adding data to, properlyconfigured according to the guide: https://github.com/datarefugephilly/workflow/tree/master/harvesting-toolkit#3-generate-html-json--directory
+Its job is to create a "Starter" zip archive for adding data to, properlyconfigured according to the guide: https://github.com/datarefugephilly/workflow/tree/master/harvesting-toolkit#3-generate-html-json--directory

 The archive derives it's name from the path posted to, or the "uuid" paremeter of the json document, favoring the json entry.